International Indian School, Riyadh: Student life

 The school serves kindergarten and grades 1 through 12.
 The grades are grouped into sections Kindergarten (lower and upper KG), pre-primary (grades I and II), primary (grades III to V), middle (grades VI-VIII), secondary (grades IX and X) and higher secondary (grades XI and XII).
-Each section has office bearers - Captain, Vice Captain and Captains for four colour houses for LKG-UKG, I-V and VI-VIII, and for IX-XII they have Captain, Vice Captain, Head Girl/Head Boy, Sports Secretary, Joint Secretary and Captains for four colour houses to help teachers and school staff to manage school and students.
+Each section has office bearers – Captain, Vice Captain and Captains for four colour houses for, I-V and VI-VIII, and for IX-XII they have Captain, Vice Captain, Head Girl/Head Boy, Sports Secretary, Joint Secretary and Captains for four colour houses to help teachers and school staff to manage school and students.

 The school has been following a semester pattern of exams since 2008 before which a trimester pattern was followed.
-The academic year begins in the first week of April, with summer and winter breaks in July–August and December respectively.
+The academic year begins in the first week of April, with summer and winter breaks in July–August and December–January respectively.

-Apart from the high academic standards envisaged by the scheme of studies, an array of co-curricular activities in Elocution, Debate, Declamation, Recitation, Quiz, Essay —writing, Exhibitions, Sports, Picnics, Annual Day, every Thursday circles and several other such activities are incorporated in the curricular for the growth and the development of the pupils.
+Apart from the high academic standards envisaged by the scheme of studies, an array of co-curricular activities in Elocution, Debate, Declamation, Recitation, Quiz, Essay —writing, Exhibitions, Sports, Picnics, Annual Day and several other such activities are incorporated in the curriculum for the growth and the development of the pupils.